r-handsfield/scoring_key_scanner/README.md

 |Fig. 3: Each red rectangle denotes a feature that is recognized by the scanner.
 The interior rectangles are recognized as columns; their horizontal positions are mapped to their headers: Key, IOD, SIN, EMI. |

 ### 3 Identifying Columns within the Math Scoring Keys
 Because the Math columns are separated by dotted lines, one cannot read them as contours.
-Instead, I created virtual contours by using the known values of x<sub>0</sub>, y<sub>0</sub>, w, h. y<sub>0</sub> and h may be obtained from the Key column, which is solid-bounded. x0 and w may be obtained from the solid-bounded heading boxes.
+Instead, I created virtual contours by using the known values of x<sub>0</sub>, y<sub>0</sub>, w, h; y<sub>0</sub> and h may be obtained from the Key column, which is solid-bounded. x0 and w may be obtained from the solid-bounded heading boxes.

 #### 3 Method
 1) Extract the few closed contours from the Scoring Key image